As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best scenario for finding gold in your backyard is when you are the property owner and own the mineral rights.
 However, it is improbable that you would have mineral rights in any urban or suburban area.

-Therefore, assuming the property is in a rural area and you have mineral rights, you are in the pound seats.
-You can continue and remove all the gold you want.
+Therefore, assuming the property is in a rural area, and you have mineral rights, you are in the pound seats.
+You can continue to remove all the gold you want.
 Sounds easy?
 No, it’s not.
 Read on.

 Depending on the laws in your area, get legal assistance, as the government may seize the mineral rights on your property.